matomo-org/developer-documentation/docs/4.x/content-tracking.md

 * The simplest scenario is to provide an HTML attribute `data-content-piece="foo"` including a value anywhere within the content block or in the content block element itself.
 * If there is no such attribute we will check whether the content piece element is media (audio, video, image, pdf, ...) and we will try to find the URL of the media automatically.
- * To find the content piece element we will search for an element having the attribute `data-content-piece` or the CSS class `piwikContentPiece`.
+ * To find the content piece element we will search for an element having the attribute `data-content-piece` or the CSS class `matomoContentPiece`.
 This attribute/class can be specified anywhere within a content block.
 If we do not find any specific content piece element we will use the content block element.
  * In case of video or audio elements, when there are multiple sources defined, we will choose the URL of the first source.
  * We will automatically build a fully qualified URL of the source in case we find one.
 This allows you to see a preview in the UI and to know exactly which media was displayed in case relative paths are used.
 * If we haven't found anything we will fall back to use the value "Unknown".
 In such a case you should set the attribute `data-content-piece` telling us explicitly what the content is.